 Staff development planning occurs as a group with all educators involved.
 All staff members are encouraged to participate in their own personal growth, including completing an Annual Learning Plan.
-The staff development plan is discussed with the parents and staff reps on the GRANDVIEW SCHOOL School Council.
+The staff development plan is discussed with the parents and staff representatives on the Grandview School Council.